-Insulation and isolation of the vertical riser bus bars (2), Fig. 26, is provided by mounting covers (3) over the bus bars as shown in Fig. 3-26.
-(The cover on the top portion of the vertical bus has been removed for illustrative purposes.)
+Insulation and isolation of the vertical riser bus bars (2), Fig. 3-26, is provided by installing phase isolation barriers (3) between the bus bars and by mounting covers (4) over the bus bars.
+(The top portion of the vertical bus is shown with the cover removed.)

 - 1. Molded base

-- Vertical riser buses (cover removed to show bus location)
+- 2. Vertical riser buses (cover removed to show bus location)

+- 3. Phase isolation barriers (See Figure 3-23, Item 6)

-- 3. Covers over riser bus
+- 4. Covers over riser bus

-- 4. Insulated horizontal main buses
+- 5. Insulated horizontal main buses

-- 5. Covers for vertical/horizontal bus joints
+- 6. Covers for vertical/horizontal bus joints

-- 6. Insulated run backs
+- 7. Insulated run backs